given131/fact-verifier-knowledge-transfer/README.md

 # Fact Verifier with Knowledge Transfer Approach

-This repo includes official code for "_How to Train Your Fact Verifier: Knowledge Transfer with Multimodal Open Models"_
+This repo includes official code for [_How to Train Your Fact Verifier: Knowledge Transfer with Multimodal Open Models"](https://aclanthology.org/2024.findings-emnlp.764/)

 ## Setting up the environment
 ```